 Additionally, in January of 2017 the developers announced they are ending support for any device running iOS 5 or older.
 This doesn’t apply to most players, but if it does, learn more details here.
 Update your device or transfer your village before it’s too late.

 How to Backup Clash of Clans

 First things first, gamers should always tie Clash of Clans to either Game Center on iPhone and iPad, or use Google+ and Google Games on Android.
-This is a crucial step that ties the game to your Apple ID or Gmail in case of loss, theft, damage to a device, or other situations.
+This is a crucial step that ties the game to your Apple ID or Gmail.
+Perfect in case of loss, theft, damage to a device, or other situations.

 Start by opening Clash of Clans and hitting the settings button, which are three gear-shaped icons in a box near the bottom right.
 This is the main settings menu.
 In the middle and bottom is the important stuff.
 From transferring the game to another device, connecting to Facebook, or tying your game to Google or Apple’s Game Center.
 Click the bottom middle option and connect to Google Play, or the bottom for Game Center.
 This ensures you’ll always be able to recover your game.